PostHog/HouseWatch/README.md

 ## 🏗️ Status of the project

 HouseWatch is in its early days and we have a lot more features in mind that we'd like to build into it going forward.
-As of right now, it is considered Beta software and you should exercise caution when using it in production.
+The code could also use some cleaning up :) As of right now, it is considered Beta software and you should exercise caution when using it in production.

 One potential approach is to connect HouseWatch to ClickHouse using a read-only user.
 In this case, the cluster management features will not work (e.g. operations, query editor), but the analysis toolset will function normally.